Continuous improvement – the real meaning behind self-assessment

 Regulation 55 requires services to develop a document that includes an assessment conducted by the provider of their practices against the National Regulations and National Quality Standard (NQS).
 The document should identify services key practices, areas for improvement and include the service philosophy.

 Services only need to have one continuous improvement document, such as the ACECQA Quality Improvement Plan (QIP) or the NSW Self-Assessment Working Document (PDF 2.9 MB).
-Services will soon be able to maintain their self-assessment information using the new Self-Assessment and Quality Improvement Planning Portal.

-Currently being rolled out in a phased approach, the online portal enables services to maintain a live self-assessment and quality improvement plan, which can be shared with the NSW Regulatory Authority prior to a scheduled assessment and rating (A&R) visit.
+Services can also maintain a live self-assessment and quality improvement plan using the Self-Assessment and Quality Improvement Planning Portal which can be shared with the NSW Regulatory Authority prior to a scheduled assessment and rating (A&R) visit.
 Like the Self-Assessment Working Document, which it is based on, the web-based system allows services to record their compliance, articulate key practices against each element within the NQS and identify key improvements to increase quality.

 Whichever method you opt to use, we encourage you to recognise the important role your self-assessment record plays in identifying key areas for improvement, rather than being a document that’s simply prepared for the purposes of A&R.